Why You Should Add an Ice Cream Scoop to Your List of Kitchen Essentials

-The basics of an ice cream scoop are pretty simple: You want a sharp edge for cutting through the ice cream, a nice round head for scooping it out well (so the ice cream slides easily out), a comfortable handle, and ease in cleaning.
-They're often made of aluminum and ice cream scoops (sometimes called dishers) come in a wide range of sizes, with capacities from as generous as one cup to as dainty as two teaspoons.
+The basics of an ice cream scoop are pretty simple: You want a sharp edge for cutting through the ice cream, a nice round head for scooping it out (so the ice cream slides easily out), a comfortable handle, and easy cleaning.
+They're often made of aluminum and ice cream scoops (sometimes called dishers) come in a wide range of sizes, with capacities ranging from as generous as one full cup to as dainty as two teaspoons.

-There's a clue in it's name but actually the ice-cream scoop has uses well beyond ice cream or gelato.
-With a few different sizes of scoop in your arsenal, you can scoop, scrape, and portion neatly and quickly.
+There's a clue in its name, but the ice cream scoop does have uses well beyond ice cream or gelato.
+With a few different sizes of scoops in your arsenal, you can scoop, scrape, and portion cupcake or muffin batter, cookie dough, or even meatballs neatly and quickly.

-Because it can take on so many tasks in the kitchen.
-When you try to fill muffin tins using a spoon, it's inevitable that you'll get blobs of batter in between the cups and slightly different amounts of batter in each one.
+In short, an ice cream scoop is essential because it can take on so many tasks in the kitchen.
+When you try to fill muffin tins using a regular spoon, it's inevitable that you'll get blobs of batter in between the cups and slightly different amounts of batter in each one.
 Using an ice cream scoop helps you leap both of these hurdles at once.
-Ditto cookie dough: When it comes time to whip up a batch of chocolate chip (or oatmeal, or peanut butter) cookie dough, all you need is a small ice cream scoop to portion out perfectly shaped, evenly sized cookies.
+The same goes for cookie dough: When it comes time to whip up a batch of chocolate chip (or oatmeal, or peanut butter) cookies, all you need is a small ice cream scoop to portion out perfectly shaped, evenly sized treats.

-The ice cream scoop has savory uses, too—next time you make meatballs, you can use your ice cream scoop to skip the gooey, sticky mess while also portioning out picture-perfect rounds.
+The tool has savory uses, too—next time you make meatballs, use your ice cream scoop to skip the gooey, sticky mess while also portioning out picture-perfect rounds.
 (If you find that your meat mixture is still sticking to your scoop a little bit, give the scoop a quick spritz of nonstick cooking spray after every few meatballs.)
-The sharp edge of an ice cream scoop is perfect for scraping all the seeds and strings from winter squash such as butternut, acorn, delicata, and, of course, Halloween pumpkins.
+The sharp edge of an ice cream scoop is perfect for scraping all the seeds and strings from winter squash such as butternut, acorn, delicata, and Halloween pumpkins.

-Our favorite all-purpose model, with its lever-action design that releases the contents of the bowl with a single squeeze, was designed in 1897 by Alfred L. Cralle, an African American businessman and inventor.
-Even today, when there are dozens of cleverly designed scoops intended to transfer frozen treats from carton to cone, but when it comes to tried-and-true all-purpose kitchen utensil, Alfred L. Cralle's lever action scoop is still the best.
-The Piazza Ice Cream Scoop is our go to.
+Our favorite all-purpose model, with its lever-action design that releases the contents of the bowl with a single squeeze, was designed in 1897 by Alfred L. Cralle, a businessman and inventor.
+Today, there are dozens of cleverly designed scoops intended to transfer frozen treats from carton to cone, but when it comes to the tried-and-true all-purpose kitchen utensil, Alfred L. Cralle's lever-action scoop is still the best.
+The Piazza Ice Cream Scoop ($29.95 for medium size, williams-sonoma.com) is our go-to pick.